smmnloes/pyMDB/README.md

 ### Starting the application
 You will have to start the python backend as well as the angular frontend.
 #### Frontend
-Go to `/angular-frontend/` and execute `ng serve --proxy-config proxy.conf.json`.
-This will start the Development server at localhost:4200 and set up the proxy configuration.
+Go to `/angular-frontend/` and execute `npm start`.
+This will start the Development server at `localhost:4200`.

 #### Backend
 In `/py-backend/src/` execute `pipenv shell`, in the resulting shell execute `python3 main.py`.
 This will start the backend as well as the command line interface.